LordFoom/rutudu/README.md

 Wanted a TUI based todo list with hierarchies that doesn't just cat to the console, but allows navigation,collapsing, etc. Couldn't find one so here we are.

-You cannot edit and you cannot delete, just yet.
+You cannot edit, just yet.

 You can cross-out and and uncross-out.
 Move items up and down - sibling-list and hierarchy.